Say YES! to Life Swims Say Yes! to Life Swims: Discover the Joy of Open Water Swimming

 Equipment

 Extra neoprene is good: wetsuit, booties, gloves, cap.
-(Consider doing what the Europeans do and wear a wooly hat over your cap.)
-If you swim “skin” (wetsuit-free) just your suit, a swim buoy, goggles, and a bright cap will do.
+If you swim “skin” (wetsuit-free) just your suit, goggles, and a bright cap will do.
 Silicone earplugs are a MUST for many.
-And don’t forget a towel or two.
+And don’t forget your swim buoy and a towel or two.

 Warm Up After Your Swim